Moscow from a Jewish Perspective

 About this talk

 Moscow, the capital of modern Russia, is home to the largest Jewish community in the country, still numbering some 100,000 people.
-Despite all the current political events, Jewish life here flourishes., and anyone traveling to Moscow will find beautiful historical and new Synagogues, Community Centers, Jewish museums, and more.
-The community is also known for its rich religious and cultural life.
-But it was not the same in the past.
+Despite all the current political events, Jewish life here flourishes, and anyone traveling to Moscow will find beautiful historical and new synagogues, community centers, Jewish museums, and more.
+While the community is now known for its rich religious and cultural life, this was not always the case in the past.

-Our talk will cover the period of about 140-150 years, from the time when Jews were first allowed to settle in Moscow to the present day.
-We will look at the Jewish business empires of the late 19th century and find their traces today.
-We will find out how a Jew became the best Russian landscape artist and will speak about the time when Jews were expelled from the city.
-We will visit the Old Choral Synagogue and the Bolshaya Bronnaya Synagogue as well.
+Our talk will cover approximately 140-150 years, starting from when Jews were first allowed to settle in Moscow up to modern times.
+We will explore the Jewish business empires of the late 19th century and trace their remnants today.
+We will discover the story of a Jewish artist who became one of Russia's most celebrated landscape painters and discuss the period when Jews were expelled from the city.
+We will also visit significant landmarks of Jewish heritage in Moscow, including the Old Choral Synagogue and the Bolshaya Bronnaya Synagogue.

-We will learn the unique story of a modern "shtetl" created in the early 20th century and which still exists today.
-We will discuss the economic activities of the Soviet Jews in the small towns around Moscow - and how their traditional role as middlemen continued even during communism.
-We will look at the Jewish Community Center in Marina Rosha and visit the Jewish Museum and Tolerance Center - dedicated to the history of Russian Jews.
-We will also pay a visit to the Holocaust Memorial Synagogue located in Victory Park.
+We will learn the unique story of a modern "shtetl," created in the early 20th century that still exists today.
+We will discuss the economic activities of Soviet Jews in the small towns around Moscow, focusing on how their traditional role as middlemen continued even during communism.

-Finally, we will cover the changes in the atmosphere and Jewish Community life in Moscow since February 24, 2022.
+Finally, we will cover the changes in the atmosphere and Jewish Community life in Moscow since the beginning of the war in Ukraine.

 About Evgenia